 For real estate appraisers, licensing qualifications vary by state but must conform to the standards set by The Appraisal Foundation, according to the U.S. Department of Labor.
 Property assessors must meet licensing criteria that have been determined by an assessor board at the local or state level.
 One type of state-issued appraiser license allows an appraiser to value any type of property, while another state-issued license, the state-certified residential real property appraiser license, allows an appraiser to value any residential unit of one to four families regardless of value.

 An assessor’s qualifications also vary by state but are very similar to the licensure and certification required by appraisers.
 In most states, the assessor board sets education and experience requirements that must be met in order to obtain certification to practice.

-Property managers, who oversee the operation of commercial, industrial or residential real estate, are required by most states to hold either a property management license or a realtor license because part of their responsibilities involve collecting rent, negotiating leases and listing properties.
-There are a couple of exceptions; Idaho and Maine do not require a realtor license and the State of Washington only requires a property manager to be licensed if they don’t own the property they are managing.
+Property managers, who oversee the operation of commercial, industrial or residential real estate, are required by most states to hold either a property management license or a real estate agent license because part of their responsibilities involve collecting rent, negotiating leases and listing properties.
+There are a couple of exceptions; Idaho and Maine do not require a real estate agent license and the State of Washington only requires a property manager to be licensed if they don’t own the property they are managing.
 Managers of federally subsidized public housing are required to be certified.

 Real Estate Licensing and Education Options

 Every state has a website that will allow you to log on and read licensing requirements and find approved educational programs in your area.
 These institutions may include an online class or traditional classroom training.
 Almost every community college—and many four-year colleges and universities—offer courses in real estate.

 Students who are just starting school, and are in business programs with the intention of pursuing real estate careers, may find the traditional university or college classroom environment more stimulating, while already-employed professionals contemplating a career change may find the online option a better fit.
 Online programs allow you to continue working while taking the required courses for your new career at your own pace and on your schedule.